BEComTweaks/resource-packs/docs/Explanation of py files.md

 # Explanation of how .py files work in pys work

-Currently, it has 7 Python Scripts inside, 3 of which I can't bother to document.
-<br>Read their comments to understand more
+Read their comments to understand more

 ## [custom_functions.py](https://github.com/NSPC911/Bedrock-Tweaks-Base/blob/main/pys/custom_functions.py)